mpienkosz/caseweek-socialmedia/README.md

 **3. Install required python packages: numpy, jupyter and tqdm**

-The easiest way to do so is to use the provided `requirements.txt` and pip.
+The easiest way to do it is to use the provided `requirements.txt` and pip.
 Open the terminal/console window, go to the `caseweek-socialmedia` directory and execute:
 ```
 pip install -r requirements.txt
 ```